merlinblack/bare-avr-blinky/README.md

 ATmega328p

+ATmega4809 - only fancy blink for now with separate source file.
+It's quite different to the rest.

 The makefiles are setup for using a Raspberry PI which happens to permanently have a breadboard attached.
 I use GPIO 21 to control the reset pin, and the standard SCLK, MISO and MOSI pins.

-Soon will come ATmega1284 (I doubt that will need much work), and the newish ATmega4809, for which I'll have to figure out the hardware and software to do UPDI programming.
+Soon will come ATmega1284 (I doubt that will need much work)